perrygeo/python-rasterstats/README.rst

 values.

 For example, you may have a raster vegetation dataset and want to summarize vegetation by polygon.
-Mean/Median/Max/etc vegetation class doesn't make much sense.
+Statistics such as mean, median, sum, etc. don't make much sense in this context (What's the sum of oak + grassland?).

 The polygon below is comprised of 12 pixels of oak (raster value
 32) and 78 pixels of grassland (raster value 33)::